-Don’t get me wrong, you can still make it big even if you don’t follow this flow; but proper research means you would be making decisions based in data which is definitely the way to go, especially considering how easy it has become to access information nowadays.
+Don’t get me wrong, you can still make it big even if you don’t follow this flow; but proper research means you would be making decisions based on data which is definitely the way to go, especially considering how easy it has become to access information nowadays.

 I am interested in starting my t-shirt business, but not interested in creating my own art, how and where can I get graphics and designs?

-You designed your own graphics right?
+You designed your own graphics, right?
 How can I get some graphics of my own if I don’t design?

 How do freelancers charge and what range can I expect to pay for a t-shirt design?

-Starting a tshirt business without being a graphic designer, an artist or a fashion guru is totally possible.
-What you can do is buy designs/artwork from a graphic designer friend, or artist friend or head to UpWork, Freelancer, Fiverr or 99designs hire somebody to create designs for your tshirt brand.
+Starting a t-shirt business without being a graphic designer, an artist or a fashion guru is totally possible.
+What you can do is buy designs/artwork from a graphic designer friend, or artist friend or head to UpWork, Freelancer, Fiverr or 99designs hire somebody to create designs for your t-shirt brand.

 I’m wondering where/how do I design my T-shirts?
-Example: I want to have a plain text or just a word.
+Example: I want to have plain text or just a word.

 What template did you use for women’s t-shirts?